cliffano/ae86/README.md

 AE86 is an old school static website generator written in Node.js .

-This is handy when you want to create a static website by specifying simple templates, along with custom variables and template functions.
+You can create a static website by specifying simple templates, along with custom variables and template functions.
 All you need to know is standard HTML, JavaScript, CSS, and a bit of simple Jazz templating, nothing fancy.

 Installation
 ------------